8 Signs You’re Not Drinking Enough Water

 It acts as a moisturizer for ingested food and thus helps eliminate waste that the body doesn’t need.

-Without proper hydration, the mucous lining of the stomach is reduced.
+Without proper hydration, the mucous lining of the stomach becomes thinner.
 This increases the risk of heartburn, reflux, and gastritis.

 As you can see, water plays an extremely important role in the body.
 Drinking enough water is a healthy way to protect yourself from all kinds of problems.